stansccs/introduction-to-sql-for-data-science/README.md

 git clone https://github.com/kaust-vislab/introduction-to-sql-for-data-science.git
 ```

-Additional installation instructions differ depending on whether you work primarily with Python or R (and thus will most likely use Python or R to interact with SQL databases in your future work).

 ### Conda

 Check whether the [Conda](https://docs.conda.io/en/latest/) package management system is installed on your local machine by running the following command in a terminal.